Lower Body Injury Claims

 INJURIES TO YOUR LEG

-The professional personal injury solicitors at Smith Jones have substantial experience dealing with all degrees of leg injuries, from minor ones to more serious long-term complications.
+The professional team at Smith Jones have substantial experience dealing with all degrees of injuries, from minor ones to more serious long-term complications.
 If someone else was at fault for the accident that caused your leg injury, then you may be able to claim compensation.
 While it will not fully make up for the injury and the resulting suffering, gaining compensation can help you with medical bills, any home adaptations and loss of earnings.

 What Kinds of Leg Injury Can Be Claimed For?

-There are varying degrees of severity when it comes to leg injuries.
-Often it is the case that no two leg injuries are treated in exactly the same way.
+There are varying degrees of severity when it comes to a leg injury.
+Often it is the case that no two injuries are treated in exactly the same way.

 There is a broad range of minor injuries to the leg that can be claimed for which primarily include damage to muscles and fractures to the upper or lower leg that don’t cause further complications.
 These include standard stress or displaced fractures.

 When further complications do arise, often the leg injury will be classed as moderate to severe, with the most serious injuries occasionally resulting in a full or partial leg amputation.
-The more severe the fracture to the leg is, such as in instances of compound fractures or avulsion fractures, the more compensation that you may be eligible to claim.
+The more severe the fracture to the leg is, such as in instances of compound fractures or avulsion fractures, the more compensation that you may be eligible when claiming for a leg injury

 How Do I Claim for a Leg Injury?